anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.rst

 .. ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
 The following table of exposed Performance Measurements shows PMs per VM or Pod, vNIC or vCPU.
-Network test setups are aligned with ETSI GS NFV-TST 009 [14].
-Specifically exposed PMs use a single workload (PVP) dataplane test setup in a single host.
+Network test setups are aligned with ETSI GS NFV-TST 009 :cite:p:`etsigsnfvtst009`.
+Specifically exposed PMs use a single workload (PVP) data plane test setup in a single host.

 .. ======== ================================ ===== ===================